Sukuk: Singapore

 In 2009, Singapore became the first non-Muslim majority country to issue a sovereign sukuk.
 Called the MAS Sukuk domestically, it is issued via a wholly owned subsidiary of the Monetary Authority of Singapore—Singapore Sukuk Pte Ltd. The Singapore MAS Sukuk is treated similarly to conventional Singapore Government Securities ("SGS") in aspects such as compliance with liquidity requirements.

 Since then there have been several sukuk issuances in Singapore by local and foreign issuers.
 Singapore City Development Limited issued the first Singaporean ijarah sukuk in 2009, and Khazanah Shd Bhd issued a SGD1.5 billion sukuk in 2010 to finance its acquisition of parkway holdings.
 In 2013, there were 2 new sukuk programmes arranged for Singapore listed companies Swiber Holdings and Vallianz Holdings, with the former issuing a SGD150 million 5-year sukuk in Aug 2013.

 Somalia

-The Somalia Stock Exchange (SSE) is the national bourse of Somalia.
+The Somali Stock Exchange (SSE) is the national bourse of Somalia.
 In August 2012, the SSE signed a Memorandum of Understanding to assist it in technical development.
 The agreement includes identifying appropriate expertise and support.
 Sharia compliant sukuk bonds and halal equities are also envisioned as part of the deal as the nascent stock market develops.